peterLaurence/peterLaurence.github.io/_posts/2017-10-14-handle-progression.md

 * No `EventBus` dependency in `DownloadTask` -- use of listener pattern instead.
 * The component that launches the `DownloadTask` creates a `DownloadTask.UrlDownloadListener` that uses the `EventBus`. <br>
-  This allows the `DownloadTask` to ba agnostic of how progress flows into the application and improves reusability of this code.
+  This allows the `DownloadTask` to be agnostic of how progress flows into the application and improves reusability of this code.
 * The `DownloadDialog` fragment subscribes to the `EventBus` in its `onStart` and unsubscribes in its `onStop` method.<br>